public class MpscChunkedArrayQueue<E> extends AbstractQueue<E>

 thread subject to the restrictions appropriate to the implementation.

-WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Supplier.get()
+WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Supplier.get() make sure you have read

 and understood these before using this method.

-public void fill(MessagePassingQueue.Supplier<E> s, MessagePassingQueue.WaitStrategy wait, MessagePassingQueue.ExitCondition exit)
+fill in interface MessagePassingQueue<E>public void fill(MessagePassingQueue.Supplier<E> s, MessagePassingQueue.WaitStrategy wait, MessagePassingQueue.ExitCondition exit)

 MessagePassingQueue